trentmcdonald/ENGL-668K-Data-Stories/README.md

 3. Finally--and critically--please add the URL for your TAGS spreadsheet to your data story.
-If you have trouble doing this feel free to share your spreadsheet with Ed AND me at these addresses: ehs@pobox.com, mkirschenbaum@gmail.com.
+If you have trouble doing this feel free to share your spreadsheet with Ed *and* me at these addresses: ehs@pobox.com, mkirschenbaum@gmail.com.
 Writing your data story here (each of you) and sharing the sheet via Google completes the Exercise.